ESLA - Wiring up and Working

 The next morning, the base was photographed before any spiders had had a chance to spin their webs over the components.
-The time switch and cutout look brand new, but actually they must be about 50 years old - they've just received a very thorough cleaning.
+The time switch and cutout look brand new, but in reality, they date from the 1950s and have received a very thorough cleaning.
 The time switch used is a Sangamo part-night (dusk until 11 PM GMT, or midnight during BST) with Bakelite case, and the cut-out is a Lucy.
-These cutouts were often installed upside-down, in order that the neutral is on the left-hand side.
+These cut-outs were often installed upside-down, in order that the neutral is on the left-hand side.

 With that, the project is more or less finished!
 Notice that the tips of the ladder bars, central flower decoration, and top rim of the column have been painted gold now as well.